How to Ensure Proper Ventilation in a Cleanroom with CFD

 Contaminant spread comparison in a cleanroom

 People working in cleanrooms face the risk of exposure to chemical vapours if there is a mishap or mishandling.
-Hence it might of concern to assume a particular source of contamination and analyse how it spreads in the room.
+Hence it might be of concern to assume a particular source of contamination and analyse how it spreads in the room.
 The ultimate aim is to obtain a flow to get rid of the contaminant by regulating it directly to the outlets.
 To analyse the results, a particular plane is considered along the cross-section where the contaminant source is present and study its path.

 When a contour plot is created, it is seen that the contaminant spreads near side walls and reaches the room ceiling in configuration 1.

 This can be explained due to the re-circulation of air as seen during velocity comparison.
 In the next case, the contaminant tries to approach the exhaust, since the source is placed near the side outlet.
 The consequence might not be the same if a different point of contaminant source is assumed far away from the outlet.
 There is even a possibility of recirculation.

 In configuration 3, the contaminant is exhausted down through the floor tiles and approaches the outlet under the flooring.
 Hence a similar result can be expected for placement of contaminant source anywhere in the room.
 To conclude from this comparison, configuration 3 is the winner!

 It could be seen that HVAC solutions play an important role in designing cleanrooms and in principal achieving an energy efficient model.
 This is incredibly important for lowering operating costs.
 Some of the energy efficient concepts are to reduce exhaust, room size, room air leakage, pressure drop and simultaneous heating and cooling.
 All of these can be analysed using engineering simulation and in particular CFD software.